 The timetable for the implementation of the new measures is clearly defined together with the commitment to provide the necessary financial resources for each guideline.
-There remains a considerable imbalance between the financial resources devoted to resolving the problems of youth and adult unemployment.
-Current policies devote perhaps as much as ten times more funding for each unemployed young person than for an unemployed adult.
+Whilst considerably more financial resources are allocated through the New Deal for young people than for the adult unemployed, that is balanced by extensive assistance for the adult unemployed through other programmes delivered by the Employment Service and Training and Enterprise Councils.
 No information has been provided on whether sufficient capacity building has taken place within the organisations responsible for the implementation of the wide range of new programmes.

-The major new initiative for the activation of UK labour market policies - Welfare to Work ("New Deal") has been fully implemented for Young People from April 1998 and will be implemented for long term unemployed adults from November 1998.
-The Life Long Learning approach is being improved through the setting up of a framework for Individual Learning Accounts and University for Industry.
+The major new initiative for the activation of UK labour market policies - Welfare to Work ("New Deal") has been fully implemented for Young People from April 1998 and will be implemented for long term unemployed adults from June 1998.
+Ways of developing the Life Long Learning approach are set out in the Green Paper, The Learning Age, and include measures such as the setting up of the University for Industry and Individual Learning Accounts.
 Education Action Zones have been activated and are intended to improve educational standards, create links with local industry and tackle social exclusion.
 The review of the Single Regeneration Budget and New Deal for Communities will enhance job creation and access to it at the local level.